|Like many Victorian natural philosophers,

 the atmosphere many millions of years back.
 Nevertheless, by the 1980s,

 scientists turned up evidence suggesting that CO2 levels

 had been elevated during the great warm eras of the past.

 greenhouse effect.
-For decades geologists had been puzzled by a calculation
+Geologists had been puzzled for decades by a calculation

 temperature had remained neither too cold nor too hot to sustain life.